What’s This Temperature Control All About? Lets Take A Closer Look

 Kanthal doesn’t work with temperature control and won’t give you accurate results if you use it with that mode enabled.
 While it is true that the IJoy Asolo 200W device does feature cotton burn prevention for Kanthal it isn’t truly proper temperature control.

-So stick to Nickel or Titanium please.
+So stick to Nickel, Titanium or SS please.

 Resistance Lock On Supported Devices